AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Time slowed enemies take 8% bonus Total DMG for 4s.
-Triggering it again resets the duration. | 5 Max SP increases by 30. | 5
+Enemies damaged by weapon actives take 5% bonus Total DMG.
+Triggering it again refreshes the duration. | 5 Physical and Elemental DMG increases by 15% for 4s after triggering Ultimate Evasion Skill.
+Triggering it again resets the duration. | 10
+Using a Weapon Active increases Valkyrie Total DMG by 20% for 5s.
+Triggering it again resets the duration.| 15

 !!! note
-    Effective for 6.0
+    Effective for 6.0 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: